Sears Home Services

 Additionally, if you’re interested in renewable energy sources and maximizing year-round comfort, you may find the versatility and long-term cost savings of a high-efficiency heat pump system compelling reasons to make the switch from a traditional furnace system.
 However, it's crucial to consult with HVAC professionals to assess the specific needs of the property and ensure a seamless and appropriate transition.

-Schedule a free consultation with a Sears Home Services heating and cooling expert to replace an old heat pump with a new one.
+Schedule an appointment with a Sears Home Services heating and cooling expert to replace an old heat pump with a new one.

 Our Sears HVAC experts are knowledgeable about all rebates and tax credits that you can get when replacing your heating and cooling system.
 We’ll explain your options, so you can choose the HVAC unit that’s right for your house and budget.